Trading Kumo Breaks

 It should be noted there are other key elements needed to trade the Kumo Breaks with precision.We have analyzed Kumo breaks on Forex, Futures, Commodities and Indices over the last 10 years and with our proprietary indicators and analytical programs, are able to give precise measurements for how far and long a Kumo break should travel which gives you a precision edge when trading them.

-To learn more about our proprietary Ichimoku systems, visit our Advanced Ichimoku Course where you will get access to 10 years of proprietary quantitative data on how to trade Ichimoku Clouds.
+To learn more about our proprietary Ichimoku trading strategies and systems, visit our Advanced Ichimoku Course where you will get access to 10 years of proprietary quantitative data on how to trade Ichimoku Clouds.

 Want to Learn Price Action Strategies for Trading Forex?